crocs-muni/ECTester/tests.md

 `Y: x = 0`.
 ECDH should fail, a success here might mean the card does not check that the point lies on the correct curve and uses a curve model vulnerable to such degenerate points.

-See [Degenerate Curve Attachs - Extending Invalid Curve Attacks to Edwards Curves and Other Models](https://eprint.iacr.org/2015/1233.pdf) for more information.
+See [Degenerate Curve Attacks - Extending Invalid Curve Attacks to Edwards Curves and Other Models](https://eprint.iacr.org/2015/1233.pdf) for more information.

 For example:
 ```bash